qrohlf/ocelot/Readme.md

 # Ocelot

 ## Features
-- Shows tutors by course
-- Shows courses by tutor
-- Does stuff
-- Does more stuff
+- Maintains a database of tutors and the courses that they're tutoring
+- Has a protected administrative area for managing courses and tutors
+- Provides CSV import/export functionality
+- Has a smart autocomplete function using Typeahead.js and Bootstrap-tokenfield
-- form to send email to all tutors for a course
+- Exposes an email form for students to easily email all tutors for a course
-- admin login

 ## Helpful Links
 - [SAAB Tutoring Homepage](https://college.lclark.edu/student_life/associated_students/saab/tutor/)